 To make the Spicy Creamy Coconut Curry Chicken:

-- Now using either your pot or pressure cooker, add oil and saute your crushed spices till fragrant.
+Now using either your pot or slow cooker set to the browning mode, add oil and saute your crushed spices till fragrant.

-- Then add in your chicken and saute for 5 minutes till browned, stiring often.
+Then add in your chicken and saute for 5 minutes till browned, stirring often.

 Now add your tomatoes, garlic, coconut milk, yogurt and water and allow it to boil for 15 minutes till the coconut separates.